University of Engineering & Management, Kolkata: Recognition

-The university is recognised by the University Grants Commission (UGC) of India and has the right to confer degrees as per the section 22 of the UGC Act (1956) and as per UGC nomenclature of the degrees.
+The university is recognised by the University Grants Commission (UGC) of India and has the right to confer degrees as per section 22 of the UGC Act (1956) and UGC nomenclature of the degrees.

 Research

 Research areas include robotics, computer programming and automobile.
 These groups participate in national and international level events, including: IEEE, Kshitij (organised by IIT Kharagpur), Techkriti (organised by IIT Kanpur), Srijan (techfest organised by Jadavpur University) and Techtrix (organised by RCCIIT).
 Students can also apply to take part in national and international level research programs like SPIE, Inspire (a program by Ministry of Science & Technology), UEMCON.
 The university also has student chapters on SPIE and The Optical Society of America (OSA).

-Apart from this, many workshops and seminars are organised in the university campus including: robotics workshop, ethical hacking workshop, automobile workshop, programming workshop, Android app development workshop, Python workshop and aircraft technology Workshop.
+Apart from this, many workshops and seminars are organised in the university campus including: robotics, ethical hacking, automobile, programming, Android app development, Python and aircraft technology.

 Student life

-Innovacion
+Innovation

 It is the annual technical festival of IEM and UEM Kolkata which is organised in March.
 INNOVACIÓN is the Spanish word of innovation.
-It consists of many technical events like robotics, coding, gaming, circuit designing etc. as well as workshops and seminars on various technologies including Internet of Things (IoT), robotics, aeronautics, ethical hacking.
+It consists of many technical events like robotics, coding, gaming, circuit designing etc. As well as workshops and seminars on various technologies including Internet of Things (IoT), robotics, aeronautics, ethical hacking.